Bristol Mouse Control

 Mice are controlled and eliminated in two ways.
 The first and most popular method is to control populations with lethal control methods.
 The second and least popular method is exclusion and environmental control.
 So whats the difference?

-The most popular methods of lethal control include: Trapping (cages, snap-traps, glue boards) and Poisoning (bait, liquid feeds, contact poisons).
+Popular methods of lethal control include: Trapping (cages, snap-traps, glue boards) and Poisoning (bait, liquid feeds, contact poisons).

-The most popular methods of environmental control include: Proofing/Exclusion (preventing mice entering an area) or Line of sight (ensuring all sources of cover, concealment and encourage are eliminated).
+Favoured methods of environmental control include: Proofing/Exclusion (preventing mice entering an area) or Line of sight (ensuring all sources of cover, concealment and encourage are eliminated).

 However, the fact remains that adjoining properties might not share your proactive stance, and in time the rodent population will return.
 It might be in five minutes or five years, but eventually they will return - and you must be ready for them!

-Eliminating mice can be a complex task, but commonly the best scenario is to always focus on controlling the rodent population as close to its source as possible.
+Mouse control is sometimes a complex task, but commonly the best scenario is to always focus on controlling the rodent population as close to its source as possible.

 Poison and traps have their place but repairs and proofing are always preferable, because they solve the pest problems and don't just subdue it for a few weeks or months.